hugosykes/chatRoom/README.md

 Node, Express

-Zombie, Mocha and Chai for testing and nyc/istanbul for coverage
+Zombie, Mocha and Chai for testing and nyc for coverage

 I shall use websockets to allow for constant updating of the page to accommodate instant updates on incoming messages.